Generation of a scalar vortex in a rotational frame: Magnetic and scalar fields in the rotating frame

 In figure \ref{fig:4}, the solutions of the linearized and the exact equations are shown for $l\neq \delta_\Phi$ at $\Om R<1$.
-In both cases the solutions are rather close {to} one another, more {so} for smaller $\Om R$, $\Omt$, $\epp$, as expected. {The} solutions have a Gaussian-like form and {the} maximum of $\phi$ and mean radius are shifted to $r$ closer to $R$ and the plateau which we observed in {the} case of a thin flux tube is not formed. {This is because} the asymptotic solution at $r\to 0$ behaves as $\phi\propto r^l$ and here $l \gg 1$.
-In {the} case of the thin flux tube we had $\phi\propto r^\nu$ and considered not large values of $\nu$ since the minimal energy corresponds then to $\nu =0$.
-In figure \ref{fig:6} we demonstrate that {a} plateau would be nevertheless formed also in {the} case of the field in the full cylinder but in {the} not causal region, for $\Om R>1$.
+In both cases the solutions are rather close {to} one another, more {so} for smaller $\Om R$, $\Omt$, $\epp$, as expected. {The} solutions have a Gaussian-like form and the maximum of $\phi$ and mean radius are shifted to $r$ closer to $R$ and the plateau which we observed in the case of a thin flux tube is not formed. {This is because} the asymptotic solution at $r\to 0$ behaves as $\phi\propto r^l$ and here $l \gg 1$.
+In the case of the thin flux tube we had $\phi\propto r^\nu$ and considered not large values of $\nu$ since the minimal energy corresponds then to $\nu =0$.
+In figure 7 we demonstrate that a plateau would be nevertheless formed also in the case of the field in the full cylinder, however not in the causal region, but beyond, in the region $\Om R>1$, which is considered unphysical in the context of this paper.

 The dependence of the condensate energy on the orbital momentum is shown in figure \ref{fig:5} for the exact and the linearized solutions. {Figure} \ref{fig:5} shows that for the fixed input parameters there exists a fixed optimal value of $l$ corresponding to the minimum of the energy in both cases of solutions of linearized and exact GP-like equations.
-The minimum of the energy is shifted to lower orbital momenta compared to $\delta_\Phi$ ($l_m-\delta_\Phi<0$) for rather small $\Om$ {(for $\Om R=0.45$ in the example shown in the figure, $\Om_{cr}R\simeq 0.395$)} and towards {larger} $l$ ($l_m-\delta_\Phi>0$) for larger $\Om R$ (for $\Om R=0.{65}$ in {the} example shown in {the} figure).
+The minimum of the energy is shifted to lower orbital momenta compared to $\delta_\Phi$ ($l_m-\delta_\Phi<0$) for rather small $\Om$ {(for $\Om R=0.45$ in the example shown in the figure, $\Om_{cr}R\simeq 0.395$)} and towards {larger} $l$ ($l_m-\delta_\Phi>0$) for larger $\Om R$ (for $\Om R=0.{65}$ in the example shown in the figure).
 This is {opposite to} the case of the thin flux tube where $\nu$ corresponding to the minimum of the energy, $\nu_m$, enters only as $\nu_m^2$.